milapruiett/yasuni2022/README.md

 I studied leaf rolling as a defense against herbivory.
 I quantified standing herbivory and created an experiment, manipulating leaves to be rolled or unrolled.

 ![Many-banded aracari](photos/IMG_1610.jpg)
+Thank you to Emilio Trujillo for this photo.

 ### This repo contains